EXPERT PROMPTING MASTERCLASS

 - What's the root cause?

-- What fix would address it?
+- What fix addresses it?

 - Test and validate